Hikers-for-life/Hiking-Logbook/docs/product/developer_guides/database_setup.md

 - **Solution:** Check frontend .env has correct Firebase config

-For detailed database schema and structure, see  [Database Documentation](product/architecture/database_documentation.md)
+For detailed database schema and structure, see database documentation

 ---